 We understand the stress and fear that many feel when they find themselves in the unfortunate situation of being unable to meet loan repayments.
 Here we will breakdown the worries to help you understand what could happen if you cannot repay your payday loan.

-The main implications are:
+The main implications of failing to repay your payday loan are: